Watch this video (it is also on the Leather Naturally YouTube channel in German): Responsible Leather Production

-To keep even more up to date you can read my other blogs at:
+To keep up to date you should read my other blogs at:

 I have a commitment to keep the former up to date on a weekly basis.
 Additional articles can be found in each published edition of ARSTannery and ILM.